The Prince's Trust can help you if you are 16-25, unemployed and/or looking for something new.

 Opportunities to develop and contribute to projects that expand knowledge of potential career paths, local charities and organisations.

-You will develop links through work placements and programme activities to understand career paths and help plan progression routes.
+You will develop employability links through programme activities to understand career paths and help plan progression routes.

 Jobs and further study

 - you must attend an online or telephone interview

 - you must also be able to commit to the full programme of learning.

 When you apply:

 You will receive an automated email confirming that we have received your application and will be in contact as per the following stages:

 You will be informed of the outcome of your interview by email, or letter if you have applied using a support service email address, within 2 weeks of your interview.